amrayman999/Service-Quality-Ai-based-System/README.md

     <li>Solution Generation</li>
 </ul>
 <br>
-The deployment process is applied using frontend and backend development with Django framework.
+<h2>The deployment process is applied using frontend and
+backend development with Django framework.
 </h2>
 <table>